-- (1) First, to pay and to provide by encumbrance for the payment of all current Operation and Maintenance Expenses; - (2) Second, to transfer all amounts to the Senior Lien Bond Interest and Sinking Fund required by any ordinance authorizing the issuance of Senior Lien Bonds or Senior Lien Notes; - (3) Third, to transfer all amounts to the Senior Lien Bond Reserve Fund required by any ordinance authorizing the issuance of Senior Lien Bonds or Senior Lien Notes, including transfers to pay all reimbursement obligations under any reserve fund surety policies obtained with respect to Senior Lien Bonds or Senior Lien Notes;
+- (1) First, to pay and to provide by encumbrance for the payment of all current Operation and Maintenance Expenses; - (2) Second, to transfer all amounts to the Senior Lien Bond Interest and Sinking Fund required by any ordinance authorizing the issuance of Senior Lien Bonds or Senior Lien Notes;

-- (4) Fourth, to transfer all amounts to the Subordinate Lien Bond Interest and Sinking Fund required by the Ordinance and any ordinance authorizing the issuance of Subordinate Lien Bonds; - (5) Fifth, to transfer all amounts to the Subordinate Lien Bond Reserve Fund required by the Ordinance and any ordinance authorizing the issuance of Subordinate Lien Bonds; - (6) Sixth, to transfer all amounts necessary to provide for the payment, and/or to provide reserves for the payment, of principal of, premium, if any, and interest on any Inferior Lien Bonds to the appropriate funds or accounts established for such purpose and required to be maintained by any ordinance authorizing such Inferior Lien Bonds; - (7) Seventh, to transfer all amounts to the Operation and Maintenance Reserve Fund required by the Ordinance and any other ordinance authorizing Senior Lien Obligations, Subordinate Lien Bonds or Inferior Lien Bonds; - (8) Eighth, to transfer all amounts to the Renewal and Replacement Fund required by the Ordinance and any other ordinance authorizing Senior Lien Obligations, Subordinate Lien Bonds or Inferior Lien Bonds; and - (9) Ninth, the balance shall be transferred to the Airports Improvement Fund.
+- (3) Third, to transfer all amounts to the Senior Lien Bond Reserve Fund required by any ordinance authorizing the issuance of Senior Lien Bonds or Senior Lien Notes, including transfers to pay all reimbursement obligations under any reserve fund surety policies obtained with respect to Senior Lien Bonds or Senior Lien Notes; - (4) Fourth, to transfer all amounts to the Subordinate Lien Bond Interest and Sinking Fund required by the Ordinance and any ordinance authorizing the issuance of Subordinate Lien Bonds; - (5) Fifth, to transfer all amounts to the Subordinate Lien Bond Reserve Fund required by this Ordinance and any ordinance authorizing the issuance of Subordinate Lien Bonds, including transfers to pay all reimbursement obligations under any reserve fund surety policies obtained with respect to the Subordinate Lien Bonds; - (6) Sixth, to transfer all amounts necessary to provide for the payment, and/or to provide reserves for the payment, of principal of, premium, if any, and interest on any Inferior Lien Bonds to the appropriate funds or accounts established for such purpose and required to be maintained by any ordinance authorizing such Inferior Lien Bonds; - (7) Seventh, to transfer all amounts to the Operation and Maintenance Reserve Fund required by the Ordinance and any other ordinance authorizing Senior Lien Obligations, Subordinate Lien Bonds or Inferior Lien Bonds; - (8) Eighth, to transfer all amounts to the Renewal and Replacement Fund required by the Ordinance and any other ordinance authorizing Senior Lien Obligations, Subordinate Lien Bonds or Inferior Lien Bonds; and - (9) Ninth, the balance shall be transferred to the Airports Improvement Fund.

 Senior Lien Bond Interest and Sinking Fund.
-So long as any Senior Lien Obligations remain Outstanding, after making all required payments and provision for payment of Operation and Maintenance Expenses, there shall be transferred to the Senior Lien Bond Interest and Sinking Fund from the Revenue Fund such amounts on such dates as may be provided in the ordinances authorizing the issuance of the Senior Lien Obligations in order to provide for the full and timely payment of all principal of, interest on and any redemption premiums on all such Senior Lien Obligations and all expenses of providing for their full and timely payment in accordance with their terms, including without limitation, all fees charged or incurred obligations in connection with bond insurance, letters of credit, lines of credit, standby bond purchase agreements, or other credit or liquidity facilities, remarketing agreements, interest rate indexing agreements and tender agent agreements obtained or entered into by the City in connection with any Senior Lien Obligations.
+Except as may be otherwise provided in any ordinance authorizing any Senior Lien Obligations, so long as any Senior Lien Obligations remain Outstanding, after making all required payments and provision for payment of Operation and Maintenance Expenses, there shall be transferred to the Senior Lien Bond Interest and Sinking Fund from the Revenue Fund such amounts on such dates as may be provided in the ordinances authorizing the issuance of the Senior Lien Obligations in order to provide for the full and timely payment of all principal of, interest on and any redemption premiums on all such Senior Lien Obligations and all expenses of providing for their full and timely payment in accordance with their terms, including without limitation, all fees charged or incurred obligations in connection with bond insurance, letters of credit, lines of credit, standby bond purchase agreements, or other credit or liquidity facilities, remarketing agreements, interest rate indexing agreements and tender agent agreements obtained or entered into by the City in connection with any Senior Lien Obligations.